esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 ## Introduction

 This is a lesson created in the style of The Carpentries.
-It is written with the assumption that you already posess skills in terms of git, Python and basic image processing.
+It is written with the assumption that you already possess skills in terms of git, Python and basic image processing.

 The interpretation of medical images for clinical purposes involves skills that take highly trained professionals like nuclear medicine specialists and radiologists many years to master.
-This course does not aim to improve such interprative skills, rather to enhance the computational skills needed to awnser research questions with that involve medical images.
+This course does not aim to improve such interpretive skills, rather to enhance the computational skills needed to answer research questions with that involve medical images.

-Some examples of the kinds of research questions that can be awnsered are:
+Some examples of the kinds of research questions that can be answered are:

 - Can we predict from brain MRIs when patients will become demented before they do?